xmake-io/xmake-docs/guide/configuration.md

+# Configuration

 Set compilation configuration before building project with command `xmake f|config`.

-And if you want to known more options, please run: `xmake f --help`。
+If you want to known more options, please run: `xmake f --help`。

 <p class="tip">
     You can use short or long command option, for example: <br>